 Events can be created, edited, and deleted to segment Contacts based on behavior.
 They monitor actions performed by Contacts or changes occurred in Contact records, and trigger marketing automations, such start a journey in Journey Builder.

 Populations can be created, edited, and deleted to segment large groups of Contacts.
 They create a one-to-one relationship between Contacts and a Data Extension, formerly called root relationship.
-It is not recommend to create more than three Populations within an Marketing Cloud account.
+It is not recommended to create more than three Populations within a Marketing Cloud account.

 The All Contacts tool in Contact Builder can be used to manage Contact data stored in Marketing Cloud across channels.

-For each Contact and marketing channel, the tools centralizes information about related marketing activities, membership in Lists, and Data Extension attributes.
+For each Contact and marketing channel, the tools centralize information about related marketing activities, membership in Lists, and Data Extension attributes.

-The Engagement tab show the last marketing activites related to a Contact for each channel.
+The Engagement tab shows the last marketing activities related to a Contact for each channel.

 The Membership tab displays the opt-in status of a Contact in Lists for each channel.